mcostalba/Stockfish/Readme.md

 will use the tablebases at the beginning of the search to preselect all good moves, i.e. all moves that preserve the win or preserve the draw while taking into account the 50-move rule.
-It wil then perform a search only on those moves. **The engine will not move immediately**, unless there is only a single good move. **The engine might not report a mate score even when the position is won.** Instead, it reports the score that is returned by the search.
+It will then perform a search only on those moves. **The engine will not move immediately**, unless there is only a single good move. **The engine might not report a mate score even when the position is won.** Instead, it reports the score that is returned by the search.